Green and Sustainable Investing

 This rise in share price has recently seen Tesla surpass Toyota as the most valuable auto manufacturer in the world.
 Despite lockdowns in the US restricting production, Tesla has ramped up manufacturing in their new Shanghai based factory which allows them to sell to the largest electric car market in the world without needing to pay expensive import duties.

-If you want to invest in Tesla and other sustainable stocks, you can do so with Admiral Markets, just click on the banner below and open an account!
+If you want to invest in Tesla and other sustainable stocks, you can do so with Admirals, just click on the banner below and open an account!

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.